WAIFU-ENJOYERS/frontend/README.md

 ![homepage](/assets/end-page.png)

-# To run our project
+# To run/test our project

 ## Setup